I work to provide educational and supportive supervision in Play Therapy, LCSW/LPC, School Social Worker, School Counselor.

 • Clinical supervision in the development of quality play therapists

-Play Therapy Supervision
+What is Play Therapy Supervision?

 I am a Registered Play Therapist with the Association for Play Therapy and provide clinical supervision in the development of quality play therapists.
 I specialize in Child Centered Play Therapy and Filial Therapy.
 I am also trained in Synergetic Play Therapy, TheraPlay, Developmental Play Therapy, Gestalt Play Therapy, and Attachment-Centered Play Therapy.

-Joy M Yeakley, LLC
+Joy M. Yeakley, LLC